| Ch 6 -- The C and C++ Programming Languages

 on C was The C Programming Language by Brian Kernighan and Dennis Ritchie,

+published in 1978.
 In 1983, the American National Standards Institute (ANSI) established a committee

 to standardize the definition of C. Termed ANSI C, it is the recognized standard